Achievable logoAchievable logo

 Nucleotides and nucleosides

-Nucleic acids (DNA and RNA) are macromolecules essential for storing and transmitting genetic information.
-Their building blocks are nucleotides, each containing:
+Nucleic acids (DNA and RNA) are macromolecules that store and transmit genetic information.
+Their basic building blocks are nucleotides.
+Each nucleotide contains:

 • A five-carbon sugar (ribose in RNA, deoxyribose in DNA)